Jeanie Ellis, Counsellor (MBACP, Accred) and EMDR Practitioner

 07790 248152 / 07790 248152

 Welcome to my page.
-I offer an initial 15 minute free telephone consultation.
-I am a client centred therapist and EMDR Practitioner with 15 years experience working for the NHS and privately.
+I offer an initial free telephone consultation to find out more about you and to tell you how I work.
+I am a client centred therapist and EMDR Practitioner with 16 years experience working for the NHS and privately.
 I currently work in Verwood on the Dorset/Hampshire border.

-I am an accredited member of BACP (British Association of Counselling and Psychotherapy).
-I am a member of the EMDR Association and adhere to their professional ethics.
+I am an accredited member of BACP (British Association of Counselling and Psychotherapy) and adhere to their professional code of conduct.
+I am also a member of the EMDR Association.

 During counselling sessions I work in a non-judgemental way, going at each client's pace with whatever the client brings - offering a safe, confidential space.
 Carl Rogers, founder of client centred therapy stated "It is the client that knows what hurts, what directions to go, what problems are crucial".